Malcolm Wilson (politician): Political career

 At age 24, just two years after graduating from Fordham Law, Wilson was elected to the New York State Assembly where he represented the 5th district of Westchester County from 1939 to 1945, and after re-districting the 1st district from 1945 to 1959.
 He sat in the 162nd, 163rd, 164th, 165th, 166th, 167th, 168th, 169th, 170th and 171st New York State Legislatures.
-During his tenure as a legislator, Wilson sponsored a large number of bills that became law.
-Among his bills that came into law was the Wilson Pakula Act, which prevented candidates from running in a party primary if they were not members of that party.
+During his tenure as a legislator, Wilson sponsored a large number of bills that became law, including the Wilson Pakula Act, which barred candidates from running in a party primary if they were not members of that party, unless party leaders representing a majority of the voters in the jurisdiction granted permission.

 Wilson's political and legal careers were interrupted by the outbreak of World War II.
 He joined the United States Navy as an ensign in June 1943 and trained at the Little Creek, Virginia Armed Guard School.
 He served as a gun crew commander on Liberty ships, including duty in the British Isles and the Mediterranean, and also took part in the Operation Overlord invasion of Normandy.
 He was promoted to lieutenant (junior grade) in December 1944 and transferred to the inactive reserve in October 1945.
 While he was at war, in 1944 Wilson won reelection to the Assembly in absentia.

-Rockefeller's right-hand man
+Lieutenant governor of New York 1959–1973

 In 1958, Wilson decided to support Rockefeller for Governor despite the fact that Rockefeller was new to state politics and had never run for office before.
 Wilson took pains to introduce Rockefeller to many politically powerful people in the state.
 They would frequently travel in Wilson's personal car in order to play down the candidate's wealth.
 Rockefeller was nominated for governor, and Wilson for lieutenant governor.

 The Rockefeller-Wilson ticket defeated the incumbent Democrats W. Averell Harriman and George DeLuca.
 Wilson served as lieutenant governor for nearly 15 years, the entirety of Rockefeller's governorship.
 The Rockefeller-Wilson ticket was reelected in 1962, 1966 and 1970.
 Throughout his tenure, he tended to agree with Rockefeller's liberal Republicanism, with the notable exception of abortion, the legalization of which Wilson opposed.
 Wilson defined himself as "an economic conservative and a human-rights liberal".